luballe/ios9-vm/README.md

 # Installation and configuration of Selenium Python libraries with PhantonJS (Headless browser).
-There are som examples included.
+There are some examples included.

 To install and run execute: